Mission. Vision. Action – when and where will you begin a plan for your marriage?

 Going Away to Plan

 The year Robert and I were married 25 years, we went away for a week on a retreat.
 What would the next 25 years hold?
 What would our mission be?
 We didn’t have a specific book or a plan to follow, just a grouping of ideas and instruction from various places.
-We looked back at our 25 years of marriage – and then looked forward to create a plan.
+We looked back at our 25 years of marriage – and then looked forward to and created a plan.
 It would have been very useful if we’d had this book (or the others listed below) – at that time.

 The Mountaintop of Marriage: A vision retreat guidebook for couples. by Jimmy & Karen Evans